-Figure 5 – Learned model structure (without first and last dummy states) for (a) /aa/ with 175 examples (b) /sh/ with 100 examples (c) /aa/ with 2256 examples and (d) /sh/ with 1317 examples using left-to-right HDP-HMM model.
-The data used in this illustration extracted from training part of TIMIT data.
-As it can be seen, model can use more data to learn a more complex structure.
+Figure 5 – An automatically derived model structure (without the first and last dummy states) for (a) /aa/ with 175 examples (b) /sh/ with 100 examples (c) /aa/ with 2256 examples and (d) /sh/ with 1317 examples using left-to-right HDP-HMM model.
+The data used in this illustration was extracted from the training portion of the TIMIT Corpus.